treweathers/Java_Developer/Course_2/Course_2.3.md

 The stroke of genius here is using not one but two stacks.
 The secondary stack acts as a memory, holding the minimum value attained with each element pushed to the primary stack.
 This way, when the current minimum leaves the stack, the next one in line is right at the top of the auxiliary stack, ready to be the new champion.

 ### 9. Problem 2: Solution Building
 It's time to manifest this brainchild into Java code.
-Here's the skeletal structure of our MinStack, waiting to be imbued with functionality:
+Here's the skeletal structure of our `MinStack`, waiting to be imbued with functionality:

 ```java
 import java.util.Stack;